nighres/nighres/doc/developers/index.rst

 **Git/Github**

 To contribute you will need to know some basics about git and Github, which are not covered in this guide.
-Don't worry, git and Github are actually pretty easy and there are lots of tutorials online (e.g. https://www.atlassian.com/git/tutorials, especially "Getting started" and "Collaborating", or http://rogerdudler.github.io/git-guide/)
+Don't worry, git and Github are actually pretty easy and there are lots of tutorials online (e.g. https://www.atlassian.com/git/tutorials, especially "Getting started" and "Collaborating")

 **Questions?**